 Drupal Blocks

 A Drupal block is a container element.
 It can contain content, fields, views, menus, and more.
 Drupal blocks are placed in theme regions and managed via the Drupal block management.
-They can be configured to be shown based on content types, term conditions (context in Drupal 7), URL path, and more.
+They can be configured to be shown based on content types, term conditions, URL path, and more.

 Drupal sitebuilding and the sitebuilder role